pachyderm/ambient-music-generation/README.md

 This stage of the pipeline transcribes incoming `.wav` files into `.midi` files.

-The container installs and sets up Magenta's [Onsets & Frames](https://github.com/magenta/magenta/tree/master/magenta/models/onsets_frames_transcription#training).
-It clones [this repo](https://github.com/thekevinscott/onsets-and-frames-transcription) to orchestrate the reading of files and transcription.
+The container installs and sets up Magenta's [Onsets & Frames](https://github.com/magenta/magenta/tree/master/magenta/models/onsets_frames_transcription).
+It relies on [this repo](https://github.com/thekevinscott/onsets-and-frames-transcription) to orchestrate the reading of files and transcription.

 **Container:** [`hitheory/onsets-and-frames:v1.0`](https://hub.docker.com/repository/docker/hitheory/musictransformer)